-Reason #3: Reports to the 3 major credit bureaus
+Reason #3: Reports to the three major credit bureaus

 Watch out – I’ve heard a number of complaints about fly‐by‐night banks never reporting customer accounts to the credit bureaus.
 Why not?
 My guess would be because those banks are being cheap (banks have to pay the bureaus in order to report customer accounts).

-Fortunately, you won’t have to worry about that problem with Capital One, which as you know is one of the largest and most respected banks in the world.
-They will automatically report your account to the 3 major credit bureaus (Equifax, TransUnion, and Experian).
+Fortunately, you won’t have to worry about that problem with Capital One.
+They will automatically report your account to the three major credit bureaus (Equifax, TransUnion, and Experian).

 This makes their secured MasterCard the ideal choice if you are trying to build credit for the first time, or rebuild a bad credit history.
 It provides the opportunity to improve your score with responsible use.